manognachalla/os-assignments/README.md

-blood sweat and tears
+blood sweat and tears,
-few of my os assignments which i reckon as important
+few of my os assignments